Roman colonies in North Africa: Characteristics

 The prosperity of most towns depended on agriculture.
 Called the "Granary of the Empire", Romano-Berber North Africa produced one million tons of cereals each year, one-quarter of which was exported.
 Additional crops included beans, figs, grapes, and other fruits.
 By the second century, olive oil rivalled cereals as an export item.
-In addition to the cultivation of slaves, and the capture and transporting of exotic wild animals, the principal production and exports included the textiles, marble, wine, timber, livestock, pottery such as African Red Slip, and wool.
+In addition to the cultivation of slaves, and the capture and transporting of exotic wild animals, the principal production and exports included textiles, marble, wine, timber, livestock, pottery such as African Red Slip, and wool.
+Also the southern areas -facing the Sahara desert- enjoyed a farm & urban development, even if modest.

 The incorporation of colonial cities into the Roman Empire brought an unparalleled degree of urbanization to vast areas of territory, particularly in North Africa.
 This level of rapid urbanization had a structural impact on the town economy, and artisan production in Roman cities became closely tied to the agrarian spheres of production.
 As Rome's population grew, so did her demand for North African produce.
 This flourishing trade allowed the North African provinces to increase artisan production in rapidly developing cities, making them highly organized urban centers.
 Many Roman cities shared both consumer and producer model city aspects, as artisanal activity was directly related to the economic role cities played in long-distance trade networks.

-The urban population became increasingly engaged in the craft and service sectors and less in agrarian employment even Byzantine times,[6] until a significant portion of the town’s vitality came from the sale or trade of products through middlemen to markets in areas both rural and abroad.
+The urban population became increasingly engaged in the craft and service sectors and less in agrarian employment even in Byzantine times,[6] until a significant portion of the town’s vitality came from the sale or trade of products through middlemen to markets in areas both rural and abroad.
 The changes that occurred in the infrastructure for agricultural processing, like olive oil and wine production, as trade continued to develop both cities and commerce directly influenced the volume of artisan production.
 The scale, quality, and demand for these products reached its acme in Roman North Africa.

 Berber Africa – from northern Morocco to Tripolitania – had a population of more than 3 million inhabitants in the third century, according to historian Hilario Gomez, and nearly 40% were living in more than 500 cities.
-But in the sixth century – after the Byzantine reconquest – the population was reduced to less than 2.5 millions and after the Arab conquest in the eighth to tenth centuries there remained only one million (nearly all living in the countryside, with the Arab newly founded capital Kairouan having just 30,000 inhabitants).
+But in the sixth century – after the Byzantine reconquest – the population was reduced to less than 2.5 million and after the Arab conquest in the eighth to tenth centuries there remained only one million (nearly all living in the countryside, with the Arab newly founded capital Kairouan having just 30,000 inhabitants).
 Roman northwestern Africa with its cities and civilization had practically disappeared in just two centuries of Arab domination.